MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 ## PowerShell restrictions under lockdown policy

-When PowerShell detects the system is under a WDAC lockdown policy, it applies restrictions even if the script is trusted and running in `FullLanguage` mode.
+When PowerShell detects the system is under a App Control lockdown policy, it applies restrictions even if the script is trusted and running in `FullLanguage` mode.
 These restrictions prevent known behaviors of PowerShell that could result in arbitrary code execution on a locked-down system.
 The lockdown policy enforces the following restrictions: